LesFerch/WinSetView/Src/md/Manual.md

 When checked, and applied via **Submit**, this option clears the registry keys that hold Explorer views and restarts Explorer, causing all folder views to revert to Windows defaults.
 To use this option, check the box and then click **Submit**.

-**Note**: Any items in the **Options** screen are still applied when resetting to defaults.
-Be sure to check and set those options as desired.
+**Note**: This feature does NOT reset the **Explorer Options** items to Windows defaults.
+Those settings will be applied, as currently selected, if **Reset Explorer options** is checked in the **Submit** dialog.

+### Backup

+If this box is checked, a REG file backup will be made of your current folder views plus any Explorer options that are listed in Explorer's Folder Options View tab.

 ### Submit

-Execute the PowerShell script to apply the selected options to the registry and restart Explorer.
-Do not click Submit when Explorer is busy copying/moving/deleting files.
+This will open a dalog where you can choose to **Clear folder views and set new defaults** and/or **Reset Explorer options**.

-When **Submit** is clicked, the current selections in WinSetView are saved to an INI file (Win10.ini on Windows 10 and 11) and that INI file name is passed to WinSetView.ps1.
+When **OK** is clicked, the current selections in WinSetView are saved to an INI file (Win10.ini on Windows 10 and 11) which is then passed to the **WinSetView.ps1** PowerShell script.
+That script will apply the selected options and restart Explorer.

+**Important**: Do not click OK when Explorer is busy copying/moving/deleting files.

-Hold down the **Alt** key when clicking **Submit** to keep the PowerShell console open after completion of the script.
+Hold down the **Alt** key when clicking **OK** to keep the PowerShell console open after completion of the script.
 This is useful for debugging if any errors appear in the PowerShell console window.

 See the **Background** section for details on how Explorer view settings work and how this script sets Explorer view default values.

+### Folder View Options

+Open the **Folder View Options** menu.
+See the *Folder view Options* section for details.

-### Options
+### Explorer Options

-Open the **Options** menu.
-See the *Options* section for details.
+Open the **Explorer Options** menu.
+See the *Explorer Options* section for details.

 ### Restore